LaRS: Latent Reasoning Skills for Chain-of-Thought Reasoning: Formulation

 \subsection{Skill-Based Demonstration Selection}

-The analysis above suggests that the key to the success of CoT prompting is to design an effective prompt that shapes the posterior distribution of reasoning skills, assuming that the real-world distribution $P_H(z \mid Q)$ is potentially sub-optimal.
-In contrast to the real-world distribution, the demonstration selection problem assumes access to an example bank of question-rationale pairs, denoted as $\mathcal{D}_E = \{(\RA, Q)\}$.
+The analysis above suggests that the key to the success of CoT prompting is to design an effective prompt that improve upon the posterior distribution of human's preference of reasoning skills $P_H(z \mid Q)$.
+To design an effective prompt, the demonstration selection problem assumes access to an example bank of question-rationale pairs, denoted as $\mathcal{D}_E = \{(\RA, Q)\}$.
 This example bank is usually specially-crafted and has a distribution different from the real-world distribution.
 Denoting $P_E$ as the distribution of the example bank, $\RA$ is distributed according to $P_E(\RA \mid Q)$ for all $(\RA, Q) \in \mathcal{D}_E$.

 Given $\mathcal{D}_E$, the demonstration selection is to select a few question-rationale pairs from $\mathcal{D}_E$.
 Assuming that each selected demonstration is i.i.d, a demonstration selection method can be uniquely defined as a probabilistic model $g(Q, \RA|\Qt):= \mathcal{X} \mapsto \Delta(\mathcal{X})$ that maps a test question $\Qt$ to a probability distribution of demonstrations.
-Then, we can formally define the skill-based demonstration selection method as follows: \begin{definition} Skill-based example selection is given by
+Then, we can formally define the skill-based demonstration selection method as follows: \begin{definition} Skill-based demonstration selection is given by

 \end{definition} Intuitively, this selection method maximizes the probability of a selected demonstration showcasing the reasoning skill that is likely to be chosen according to $P_E(z\mid Q)$.
 Since the example bank is usually specially-crafted and contains rationales showcasing ``better'' reasoning skills, the in-context examples that align with $P_E(z \mid Q)$ are intuitively more effective.
 In Section \ref{sec:theory}, we provide theoretical analysis of the optimality of this skill-based selection when conditioned on certain ideal assumptions of the example bank and LLMs.